 - a.
 The Home Visiting Service Account (HVSA) is a legislatively mandated private- public partnership (RCW 43.216.130) that funds high quality home visiting programs so that: - (1) Children are healthier and better prepared for school - (2) Parent-child bonds are stronger - (3) Abuse and neglect are less likely - b.
 The HVSA prioritizes funding towards meeting the needs of Washington's diverse populations, particularly those families and communities demonstrating the highest needs. - c.
 Ultimately, the HVSA is working to ensure that home visiting services are embedded in and contribute towards comprehensive, high quality early childhood systems so that families have access to high quality information, services and supports prenatally through Kindergarten entry. - d.
-Programs funded through the HVSA and administered by DCYF aim to improve the health and well-being families furthest from opportunity, understanding there are windows of opportunity to influence family and child development that occur in the context of community and society.
+Programs funded through the HVSA and administered by DCYF aim to improve the health and well-being of at-risk families understanding there are windows of opportunity to influence family and child development that occur in the context of community and society.
 Contractor shall implement the HVSA-approved home visiting model with the intent of improving outcomes for participants and strengthening coordination of services. - e.
 Washington's home visiting programming is impacted by a wide range of contextual factors and circumstances.
-In light of these, this contract allows for minor shifts in contract terms that are aligned with program model expectations and the goals set forth in section 2.a.
+During state FY 2021, exceptional circumstances created by the COVID 19 pandemic resulted in modification of service components and delay of others.
+In light of these circumstances that will continue indefinitely into the SFY 2022 contract term, this contract allows for minor shifts in contract terms that are aligned with program model expectations and the goals set forth in section 2.a.
 Such shifts must be approved in writing by DCYF.